MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-overview.md

 # Overview of Azure Data Lake Storage for the data management and analytics scenario

-We recommend you provision three [Azure Data Lake Storage Gen2](/azure/storage/blobs/data-lake-storage-introduction) accounts within a single resource group, similar to the `data lake services` resource group described in [Azure data management and analytics scenario architecture data landing zone overview](../architectures/data-landing-zone.md).
+We recommend you provision three [Azure Data Lake Storage Gen2](/azure/storage/blobs/data-lake-storage-introduction) accounts within a single resource group, similar to the `storage-rg` resource group described in [Azure data management and analytics scenario architecture data landing zone overview](../architectures/data-landing-zone.md).
 Each of the three data lakes within a data landing zone stores data in one of its three transformation stages: raw data, enriched and curated data, and workspace data.
-[Data products](../architectures/data-landing-zone-data-products.md) should only consume from the data lake that contains enriched and curated data.
+With an automated data agnostic ingestion service it is likely [Data application](../architectures/data-landing-zone-data-products.md) should only consume from the data lake that contains enriched and curated data.
+However, as previously stated, in the case where you've chosen not to implement a data agnostics engine, for ingesting once from operational sources, or complex connections aren't facilitated in the data agnostics engine, you would create a [data application which is source aligned](../architectures/data-application-source-aligned.md).

 Data Lake Storage Gen2 supports: